RetroDECK/ES-DE/INSTALL-DEV.md

 Setting the resolution to a lower or higher value than the display resolution will add a border to the application window.

-Running with the --create-systemdirs option will generate all the game system directories in the ROMs folder.
+Running with the --create-system-dirs option will generate all the game system directories in the ROMs folder.
 This is equivalent to starting ES-DE with no game ROMs present and pressing the _Create directories_ button.
 Detailed output for the directory creation will be available in es_log.txt and the application will quit immediately after the directories have been created.

 For the following options, the es_settings.xml file is immediately updated/saved when passing the parameter:
 ```